-Random Hacks of Kindness (RHoK) Melbourne is a not-for-profit local group that is part of a global movement of hackers who are hacking for good around the world.
+Random Hacks of Kindness Melbourne (RHoK) is a not for profit local group that is part of a global movement of hackers who are hacking for good around the world.
 We invite participants to work together to produce practical open source solutions to development problems related to disaster risk, major crisis (like bushfires, floods and earthquakes), and the challenges of climate change.

-RHoK is a global hackathon that takes place twice a year.
+RHoK is a global hackathon that takes part twice a year.
 It was started in 2009 by Google, NASA, Yahoo!, Microsoft and the World Bank, and since then RHoK has been bringing together thousands of people around the world to create open source solutions that can save lives and alleviate suffering.
 RHoK Melbourne events encourage participants to develop solutions that can be used, in particular, to help people prepare for and respond to natural disasters.
-Melbourne is again taking part in the next global RHoK event in December this year.
+Melbourne is again taking part in the next global RHoK event in June this year.

 We'll have light snacks, fruit, drinks and the like on hand to keep your blood sugar levels up.
-There are many great local cafes, restaurants and stores around to grab a more substantial lunch
+There are many great local cafes, restaurants and stores around to grab a more substantial lunch.

-You can work as late as 2.00am, or head home a little earlier to catch up on some sleep
+You can work as late as 11.00pm, or head home a little earlier to catch up on some sleep